 - Core Application: An application that must be run by all users.

-- Core Object type: An object type which must be parsed by all users
+- Core Object type: An object type that must be parsed by all users

 - Generic Data Object: The most basic object type.
-All unrecognized data objects are treated as this.
+All unrecognized data objects are treated like this.